 Sean Ekins, Ph.D., D.Sc.
-Founder, Chief Executive Officer
+Founder, Board member, Chief Executive Officer

 Dr. Ekins graduated from the University of Aberdeen; receiving his M.Sc., Ph.D. and D.Sc in Clinical Pharmacology.
 Sean was a postdoctoral fellow at Lilly Research Laboratories.
-He has worked as a senior scientist at Pfizer and Lilly Research Laboratories, respectively and as Associate Director of Computational Drug Discovery at Concurrent Pharmaceuticals, Inc (now Allergan) and Vice President of Computational Biology at GeneGo (now Thomson Reuters).
-He advises several rare disease foundations on their science.
-He is also CEO and Co-Founder at Phoenix Nest and Senior Consultant for Collaborations in Chemistry.
-In addition he has Adjunct faculty positions at the University of Maryland, Rutgers and UNC Chapel Hill.
-Sean has authored or co-authored ~270 peer reviewed scientific papers and book chapters as well as edited/ co-edited four books.
-He has received 13 SBIR or STTR and 1 R21 grant as PI and consults widely with academia and industry.
+He has worked as a senior scientist at Pfizer and Lilly Research Laboratories, respectively and as Associate Director of Computational Drug Discovery at Concurrent Pharmaceuticals, Inc., Vice President of Computational Biology at GeneGo, CSO at Collaborative Drug Discovery and CEO and Co-Founder at Phoenix Nest.
+He is an Entrepreneur-in-residence at the Eshelman School of Pharmacy, UNC Chapel Hill.
+Sean has co-authored >300 peer reviewed scientific papers, book chapters and patents as well as edited/ co-edited five books.
+He has received extensive funding from NIH, DOD and DTRA.

 Dr. Hupcey graduated from Cornell University with a PhD in Chemistry and has since had positions in strategy and project management at companies across medical devices, drug discovery, and vaccines.
 She was most recently was Senior Manager, Exploratory Development at GSK where she was accountable for the technical development of three Phase 1 programs.
 Dr. Hupcey brings nearly 20 years of strategic and operational experience to the company, has several patents as well as contributed to editing a book on collaborations.